|

 With the on-set of serial production processes we moved from local to

 global optimization.
-Global optimization
+Global

-constraints.
-This part of the older
+counts – the constraints.
+This part of

-paradigm remains.
-However, now we must
+the older paradigm remains.
+However,

+additional feature that distinguishes the new paradigm.
 Let’s try and make the distinction; Reductionism and efficiency is the paradigm of independent entities – our

 pre-industrial past.
 Systemism and subordination is the paradigm of dependent entities – our